 Berkey Systems are available in California!
 However, it is important to understand that California has established legislation for the sale of indoor water systems, with which we must comply.
-Under these regulations, California requires that any indoor water treatment system that is sold in the state first be certified by an independent, third-party testing agency, such as NSF, before the system can be considered eligible for sale in California.
-Berkey has been independently tested by 3rd party labs, and far surpassed NSF standards, see Berkey test results.
+Under these regulations, California requires that any indoor water treatment system that is sold in the state first be certified by an independent, third-party testing agency, such as NSF/ANSI, before the system can be considered eligible for sale in California.
+Berkey has been independently tested by 3rd party labs, and far surpassed NSF/ANSI standards, see Berkey test results.

-Once NSF, or similar independent certification has been obtained, the legislation also requires companies pay high costs, and release proprietary information to obtain and maintain certification with California.
+Once NSF/ANSI, or similar independent certification has been obtained, the legislation also requires companies pay high costs, and release proprietary information to obtain and maintain certification with California.
 In the end, we have concluded that the additional taxes, certifications, and red tape are not an option for Berkey to offer our larger Indoor systems in California, at this time.
-Our test results far exceed NSF standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.
+Our test results far exceed NSF/ANSI standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.

 California approved outdoor systems and products are as follows: Sport Berkey®, Go Berkey®, Travel Berkey®, Berkey® Light, Black Berkey® Filter Elements, Fluoride Filters, and All Replacement Parts.